 Five Tips for Client Invoicing

-You work hard for your money, so naturally, client invoicing is going to be a part of your business.
+You work hard for your money, so naturally, client invoicing will be a part of your business.
 Here are tips to help make the billing and invoicing process smoother:

 1. Invoice detail – Your invoices should contain enough detail so that it’s clear what you are billing.
-A lack of detail can cause a severe amount of contention between an attorney and their client.
+A lack of detail can cause severe contention between an attorney and their client.

-2. Making paying easy – Including a variety of payment options allows your clients flexibility in how they make payments.
+2. Making paying easy – Including various payment options allows your clients flexibility in how they make payments.
 The more convenient it is for them, the more likely it is for you to get paid.

 3. Record time immediately – The longer you wait to record your time, the murkier the detail gets.
 Taking a little bit of time in your busy day will help avoid confusion later when your client receives their bill.

 4. Open communication – Make sure you keep an open line of communication between you and your client.
-Inevitably, there will be instances where the matter becomes more complex and additional work will be required.
-Letting your clients know ahead of time about any unforeseen expenses will save you a headache when you send them a bill later.
+There will be instances where the matter becomes more complex and will require additional work.
+Letting your clients know about any unforeseen expenses will save you a headache when you send them a bill later.